The MEBUS Team

 Keith was appointed to Georgia Film, Music and Digital Entertainment Office Advisory Board for Governor Brian Kemp in 2019.

 The Joel A. Katz MEBUS Program is a Grammy Museum Affiliate, and Keith has been a longtime Grammy Voting Member.

 Keith has extensive world travel experience that he gained during his years as a touring musician.
 He has worked professionally and toured throughout the entirety of the United States, Great Britain, Europe, and most parts of the globe.
 Through these experiences, Keith and his MEBUS team have created a vibrant London Study Abroad and Disney Study Away program for customized student learning and engagement opportunities with global entertainment businesses.

-Keith continues to remain active in Atlanta’s thriving entertainment industry, though has stepped off the stage as a performer choosing the classroom as his preferred venue for teaching and learning.
+Keith continues to remain active in Atlanta’s thriving entertainment industry, both on and off stage though choosing the classroom as his preferred venue for teaching and learning.
 He has found that it is students who inspire him most, and he enjoys sharing his knowledge, experience and industry relationships to encourage the next generation of entertainment industry professionals to meet their career objectives.